divineniiquaye/divineniiquaye/README.md

 ---

-I am a motivated, team-oriented, and passionate software engineer who enjoys creating projects that tackles real world problems.
+I am a motivated, team-oriented, and passionate Software Engineer who enjoys creating projects that tackles real world problems.
 I love coding, researching, and exploring tech stack.
-I truly believe in continuios education and research, which I constantly do and help contribute to open-source projects when I can.
+I truly believe in continuous education and research which I constantly do, and help contribute to open-source projects when I can.

 ---